-A reduction-in-force (“RIF”) is the termination of a group of employees in connection with an employer’s decision to cut costs or reorganize.
+A reduction-in-force (“RIF”) or a mass layoff is the termination of a group of employees in connection with an employer’s decision to cut costs or reorganize.
 Although they generally serve a legitimate business purpose, RIFs are also sometimes used as an opportunity to unlawfully discriminate against employees.
-This blog post explores what types of evidence courts may consider in finding that an employee’s termination in a RIF was the result of unlawful discrimination.
+This blog post explores what types of evidence courts may consider in finding that an employee’s termination in a RIF or mass layoff was the result of unlawful discrimination.

 Federal, state and local employment laws prohibit employers from terminating an employee based upon the employee’s race, color, religion, sex, national origin, age, disability, and other protected characteristics.
-In deciding whether to terminate an employee as part of a RIF, employers may consider objective criteria, such as length of employment, demonstrated skills, education, performance/metrics, production, and disciplinary history.
+In deciding whether to terminate an employee as part of a RIF or mass layoff, employers may consider objective criteria, such as length of employment, demonstrated skills, education, performance/metrics, production, and disciplinary history.
 However, managers may also use a RIF to terminate an employee for an unlawful, discriminatory or retaliatory reason.